stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 ## Let's Create an Application

 To get a feel for some other Yeoman generators, let's try out Backbone.
-We'll create a simple To-Do app, use Bower for our dependencies, and even write a test.
+We'll create a simple To-Do app, use Bower for our dependencies, and introduce you to a real-life workflow with Yeoman.

 ```
 $ Sound good?
 (Y/n)